 Edwin Aponte, executive director of the Louisville Institute, and Ann Garrido, associate professor of homiletics and a spiritual formation director at Aquinas Institute of Theology in St Louis, unpack the complexities of formation, sharing a holistic framework for use in institutional conversations and raising high-level questions on several “sticky wickets."
 Forty minutes of presentation, followed by questions and answers.

-Julia Kostova, senior editor in the humanities at Oxford University Press, and Patrick Alexander, director of the Pennsylvania State University Press, present helpful reasons and strategies for self-promotion.
+Julia Kostova, executive editor at Wiley's Research division, and Patrick Alexander, director of the Pennsylvania State University Press, present helpful reasons and strategies for self-promotion.
 The recording includes 20 minutes of presentation and a half hour of important questions and responses.

 Brooke Lester, director of digital learning and assistant professor of Hebrew Scriptures at Garrett-Evangelical Theological Seminary, describes important benefits of online engagement, particularly for new faculty.
 He incorporates creative suggestions for moving from in-person to online environments and addresses how formation can take place in a “content-specific” online course.